scottstanie/sentineleof/README.md

   products

 Options:
-  -p, --search-path DIRECTORY  Path of interest for finding Sentinel products.
+  -p, --search-path DIRECTORY     Path of interest for finding Sentinel
-                               [default: .]
+                                  products.   [default: .]
   --save-dir DIRECTORY            Directory to save output .EOF files into
                                   [default: .]
   --sentinel-file PATH            Specify path to download only 1 .EOF for a
                                   Sentinel-1 file/folder

-  -d, --date TEXT              Validity date for EOF to download -m, --mission [S1A|S1B]      Optionally specify Sentinel satellite to
+  -d, --date TEXT                 Alternative to specifying Sentinel products:
+                                  choose date to download for.
+  -m, --mission [S1A|S1B]         If using `--date`, optionally specify
+                                  Sentinel satellite to download (default:
-                               download (default: gets both S1A and S1B)
+                                  gets both S1A and S1B)
+  --orbit-type [precise|restituted]
+                                  Optionally specify the type of orbit file to get (default: precise (POEORB), but fallback
+                                  to restituted (RESORB))
+  --force-asf                     Force the downloader to search ASF instead
+                                  of ESA.
+  --debug                         Set logging level to DEBUG --cdse-user TEXT                Copernicus Data Space Ecosystem username.
+If
+                                  not provided the program asks for it --cdse-password TEXT            Copernicus Data Space Ecosystem password.
+If not provided the program asks for it --asf-user TEXT                 ASF username.
+If not provided the program asks for it --asf-password TEXT             ASF password.
+If not provided the program asks for it --ask-password                  ask for passwords interactively if needed --update-netrc                  save credentials provided interactively in

-  --help                       Show this message and exit.
+                                  the ~/.netrc file if necessary --max-workers INTEGER           Number of parallel downloads to run.
+Note that CDSE has a limit of 4 --help                          Show this message and exit.
 ```

 To use the function from python, you can pass a list of dates: